Breed Facts

 RANDALL OR RANDALL LINEBACK CATTLE

 The Randall Lineback is a purebred remnant of the lineback-patterned cattle once common in New England.
-Though their origins aren’t clear, they’re likely to have originated in New England from a combination of Dutch, English, and French cattle.
-Historically, Linebacks were multi-purpose, having been used for dairy and beef production, as well as oxen.
+Though their origins aren’t clear, it is likely that they originated in New England from a combination of Dutch, English, and French cattle breeds.
+Historically, Linebacks were multi-purpose, used for dairy and beef production and as oxen.
 This made them an integral part of rural New England life for several centuries.
-The population was not formally organized, except for the brief existence of the Columbian breed association in the early 1900s.
+There was no formal breed organization except for the brief existence of the Columbian Breed Association in the early 1900s.
 Most of the Lineback’s population was lost over the last century through crossbreeding with Holsteins.

-The name Randall comes from the Randall family in Vermont, who kept a closed herd of Linebacks for over 80 years.
-The Randall herd was one of the few herds of Linebacks that weren’t crossbred with Holsteins.
-However, after the death of Everett Randall, their herd was dispersed and most of the animals were lost to slaughter.
-Through a convoluted pathway and with the efforts of Livestock Conservancy members, a small part of the herd was saved and has been the foundation for conservation efforts.
+The name Randall comes from the Randall family in Vermont who kept a closed herd of Linebacks for over 80 years.
+The Randall herd was one of the few Lineback herds that wasn’t crossbred with Holsteins.
+However, after the death of Everett Randall, this herd was dispersed and most of the animals were lost to slaughter.
+Through a convoluted pathway and with the efforts of Livestock Conservancy members, a small part of the herd was saved and has been the foundation for conservation of the breed.

-Randall Linebacks are medium-sized cattle.
-Some variation in conformation does occur, but the majority of cows have dairy conformation and well-developed udders.
+Randall Linebacks are medium-sized, horned cattle.
+Cows weigh 600-1100 lbs. and Bulls 1000-1800 lbs.
+Some variation in conformation does occur, but the majority most cows have dairy conformation and well-developed udders.
+They are good mothers and can sometimes be fiercely protective of their calves.
+In some herds, family lines are discernable.
 Bulls are large and demonstrate good growth rates.
-A few steers have been trained as oxen, a task they’ve excelled at.
+A few steers have been trained and excel as oxen.
 Their unusual color, willingness, and ability make them attractive and capable draft animals.
+Randall Lineback cattle do have an assertive side, so it is best that they be handled often.

 The Randall Lineback breed is distinct from the American Lineback, which includes any dairy animal with the lineback color pattern.
 Though the American Lineback registry includes some animals of historic breeding, this population falls short of the genetic definition of a breed.

-Randall Lineback cattle are critically rare, and the cattle are being closely managed for increasing numbers and maintaining genetic health.
-With more than 500 in 2015, the breed is more secure now than in the recent past, although additional breeders would ensure its continued survival.
+Randall Lineback cattle are critically rare and are being closely managed to increase numbers and maintain genetic health.
+The breed is more secure now than in the recent past, although additional breeders would ensure its continued survival.

 Did you know: